Skip to content

 3. She had sung there many times before that evening.

 The first sentence uses the verb ‘sing‘ but attaches –ing to the end.
-This is how we can spot the present participle: hearing, thinking, walking and talking are all present participles which end in –ing.
+This is a telltale sign that it’s the present participle: hearing, thinking, walking and talking are all present participles ending in –ing.

 When we pair the present participle with a form of ‘to be’, this indicates the present continuous or progressive tense; (e.g., “they are playing“, “she is walking“).
 The present continuous depict actions happening now, in the present moment or at the time of speaking.